syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

         if (formField.text == null || formField.text.isEmpty) {
           errors.add('Name is required.');
         } else if (formField.text.length < 3) {
-          errors.add('Name should be atleast 3 characters.');
+          errors.add('Name should have atleast 3 characters.');
         } else if (formField.text.length > 30) {
           errors.add('Name should not exceed 30 characters.');
         } else if (formField.text.contains(RegExp(r'[0-9]'))) {